Getting to Guangzhou

 There are more than 500 bus lines opening in the city.
 80% of the city-buses are equipped with air-conditioner.
 The public bus charges CNY1 to CNY2.

-There are eight subway lines used in the city at present.
+There are nine subway lines used in the city at present.
 The subway utilizes a stage fare system.
 The longer the journey the more you pay.
-At present, the subway has connected most important parts of the city, including Baiyun Airport, the Railway Station, East Railway Station, South Railway and Foshan City.
+At present, the subway has connected most important parts of the city, including Baiyun Airport, the Railway Station, East Railway Station, South Railway Station and Foshan City.

 Bus / Subway Search